-Regulation of the sale of health insurance is subject to change, and future regulations could harm our business and operating results carrier and approved by state regulators, it is fixed and not generally subject to negotiation or discounting by insurance companies or agents.
+The laws and regulations governing the offer, sale and purchase of health insurance are subject to change, and future changes may be adverse to our business.
+For example, once health insurance pricing is set by the carrier and approved by state regulators, it is fixed and not generally subject to negotiation or discounting by insurance companies or agents.
 Additionally, state regulations generally prohibit carriers, agents and brokers from providing financial incentives, such as rebates, to their members in connection with the sale of health insurance.
 As a result, we do not currently compete with carriers or other agents and brokers on the price of the health insurance products offered on our website.
-If these regulations change, we could be forced to reduce prices or provide rebates or other incentives for the health insurance products sold through our ecommerce platform, which would harm our business, operating results and financial condition.
+If these regulations change, we could be forced to reduce prices or provide rebates or other incentives for the health insurance products sold through our ecommerce platform, which would harm our business, operating results and financial condition